Welcome to the home and premier site of the authentic British Teddy Boy.

 However the newly established working class 'dandified street gangs' with their extravagant dress and defiant pose made Teddy Boys popular subjects for the media in the 1950's.
 Like the Spiv of the Second World War, the Teddy Boy became a media folk devil and ended up as the scapegoat for anything to do with juvenille delinquency.
 The media in their efforts to vilify the great British Teddy Boy unwittingly spread the image far beyond the London area, until the Teddy Boy became a nationwide teenage style and the first post-war teenage subculture in Great Britain and Ireland.

-Today, the Edwardian image and lifestyle is very much alive and kicking.
+For those who are unaware, the Edwardian image and lifestyle is very much alive and kicking today as it was during the 1950's and then in the 1970's.
 The outfit is practically unchanged, the haircuts, and the music are still the same.

 Photograph by Ken Russell January 1955 of Teddy Girls, Pat Wiles and Iris Thornton, aged 17 from Plaistow, showing off their lace up espadrilles.

-At Rock 'n' Roll clubs throughout Britain, Teddy Boys still strut their stuff on the dance floors, bopping and jiving to their favourite records.
+At Rock 'n' Roll clubs throughout Britain, Teddy Boys and Girls still strut their stuff on the dance floors, bopping and jiving to their favorite music.

 The only difference is that the aggressiveness of their predecessors has all but gone, the fighting in the cinemas, and the weapons are but a thing of the past.
 However, one thing is for sure, the great British Teddy Boy is here to stay.